What is #adulting all about? 🤔

 If you decide to be Anne and get a higher paying job, you want to make sure you’re putting as much as you can towards investments, so you can then reach financial independence and spend your days doing whatever you want, withdrawing from your investments every year (check out the maths behind this here).

-This is why I’m always recommending students to get started with investing as soon as they can - your future self will be eternally grateful (👵 -> happy 60 year old you)
+This is why I’m always recommending young adults in their twenties to get started with investing as soon as they can - your future self will be eternally grateful (👵 -> happy 60 year old you)

 To learn more about investing, check out these posts: